ncbray/evergreen/README.md

     export GOPATH=`pwd`

+Development workflow is assisted by a binary called "workflow".
+Evergreen generates parts of itself.
+You need to build workflow to get started.

+    go install evergreen/cmd/workflow

 ### Development
 Regenerate into src/generated and run tests:

-    ./test.sh
+    ./bin/workflow test

+Files in src/generated are only used for testing and will not affect the main build.
 This will help sanity check your changes to *.dub files.
 If things look OK, regenerate into src/evergreen:

-    ./build.sh
+    ./bin/workflow build

 This command will compile the current program to bin/regenerate before replacing the generated source files.
 This is a safety net that lets generated sources be updated even when the source code is in an intermediate, uncompilable state.

-    bin/regenerate -replace
-    go fmt ./...
+If you need to regenerate sources while the compiler is broken:

+    ./bin/workflow sync

 This development loop should help minimize situations where work in progress is lost because changes to the parser break it and prevent it from regenerating